-This gallery of Sybil Tawse includes photographs of painted colour plates and illustrations in ink published between 1908 and 1941, which I am producing from books in my own library in the interest of offering an online resource of the artist's work.
-I created this catalogue in April 2021, fifty years after Miss Tawse passed away in March 1971.
+This gallery of Sybil Tawse includes photographs of painted colour plates and illustrations in ink published between 1908 and 1941, which I have produced from books in my library in the interest of offering an online resource of the artist's work.

-My admiration for these drawings by Sybil Tawse, over others working at the time, is the precise depth and quality of feeling she communicates in the faces of her subjects with only simple strokes.
+My admiration for these drawings by Sybil Tawse is the precise depth and quality of feeling she communicates in her subjects with only simple strokes.

 The illustrations are organized by published book, listed below.
-The book titles link to the page or pages containing the illustrations for that book.
-If the link is active, then I have completed the gallery for that book.
-Only two still to add.
+The book titles link to the page containing the illustrations for that book.
+These web pages have a minimum of ornament and use no special scripts.

 Sybil Tawse was born on September 26, 1886, the fifth child of George Tawse and Elizabeth Ann Harrison.
 The family lived in Bishopwearmouth (now part of Sunderland) in County Durham (now Tyne and Wear).
 She went to London to study at Lambeth School of Art and The Royal School of Art, where she was a King's Prize Scholar and a Silver and Bronze Medalist, exhibiting at the Royal Academy and at the Brighton Art Gallery.
-In London she lived on Gloucester Road, South Kensington, with her sisters Catherine and Gladys, building a steady career illustrating books, designing posters, and portrait painting.
-Tawse never married, passing away in Portsmouth on March 1, 1971 at the age of 84.
+In London she lived on Gloucester Road, South Kensington, with her sisters Catherine and Gladys, then with Gladys in Cheyne Walk, Chelsea, building a steady career illustrating books, designing posters, and portrait painting.
+Tawse never married, passing away in Portsmouth on 6th February, 1971 at the age of 84.

 1908 · Our Own Story Book by E. Nesbit, Sheila Braine et al (2 plates)